Associate Judge Position - Guide for Candidates

 The adequacy of judicial salaries, pensions and benefits is reviewed every 4 years by the independent Judicial Benefits and Compensation Commission appointed by the Governor in Council.
 The Commission is required to submit a report with its recommendations to the Minister of Justice which is also tabled in Parliament.
 The Minister must respond to the report within 6 months after receiving it.

-The Judges Act sets out the restrictions on employment and earnings in greater detail.
+The Judges Act sets out the restrictions on extra-judicial employment in greater detail.

-The full amount of a judge's contribution to judicial annuities and supplementary benefits is deemed to be contributed to or under a registered pension fund or plan, pursuant to the Judges Act.
+The full amount of an associate judge's contribution to judicial annuities and supplementary benefits is deemed to be contributed to or under a registered pension fund or plan, pursuant to the Judges Act.
 The entire contribution is therefore deductible in calculating federal income tax.

-There could be significant tax implications for a judge's first years in office, arising from the accumulation of income accruing upon the winding up of his or her professional practice and the receipt of his or her salary as a judge.
-For example, those who practice as sole practitioners or in partnership should consider the tax implications of having to report income on a calendar year rather than on a fiscal year basis; of disposing of an interest in a partnership; and of income received upon the sale of various assets of their practice, such as accounts receivable, work in progress, depreciable and non-depreciable property, and goodwill.
+There could be significant tax implications for an associate judge's first years in office, arising from the accumulation of income accruing upon the winding up of his or her professional practice and the receipt of his or her salary as an associate judge.
+For example, those who practise as sole practitioners or in partnership should consider the tax implications of having to report income on a calendar year rather than on a fiscal year basis; of disposing of an interest in a partnership; and of income received upon the sale of various assets of their practice, such as accounts receivable, work in progress, depreciable and non-depreciable property, and goodwill.

 These, together with the Income Tax Act provisions relating to capital gains deductions and tax deferrals, are but some of the factors requiring careful consideration.